*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What does Chrysanthemum tea taste like?
 It has a slightly sweet taste with a mild note of honey and a bit of a floral flavor presiding over the entire proceedings.

 I would not consider chrysanthemum tea to have a really complex overall flavor.
-It is pretty straight forward and quite refreshing in its simplicity.
-Get even more flower herbal tea ideas in our guide here.
+It is pretty straightforward and quite refreshing in its simplicity.

-So lets did into this fantastic herbal infusion and see if we can’t give you a good idea of what to expect when you first dive into a cup of Chrysanthemum Tea.
+So let’s dig into this fantastic herbal infusion and see if we can’t give you a good idea of what to expect when you first dive into a cup of Chrysanthemum Tea.

 Is Chrysanthemum Tea Naturally Sweet?